Machine learning of measurement schemes for efficient quantum observable estimation: Numerical examples for C-LBCS

 \subsection{Performance}

 We test our method by comparing its performance on molecular Hamiltonians against previous methods, including the derandomized classical shadow (Derand)~\cite{PhysRevLett.127.030503}, OGM and ShadowGrouping (SG) \cite{gresch2023guaranteed}.
+We note that SG relies on a greedy algorithm to construct its measurement scheme: at each step it selects the next measurement greedily to maximize coverage, making the scheme construction inherently sequential.
+Although the candidate scoring within each step can be parallelized, the outer loop of SG is sequential, which limits parallelization across measurement steps and the benefit SG can draw from modern GPU hardware.
+By contrast, C-LBCS is trained via gradient descent on a differentiable cost function and can be fully parallelized across all sub-schemes and all observable terms within each mini-batch, benefiting directly from GPU acceleration.
 The number of sub-schemes of C-LBCS is set to be the same as the number of groups generated in OGM.
 Since the average one-shot variance is defined in the limit of infinitely many measurements, it is hard to estimate it in the exact same way for Derand and SG because the $\{h_j\}$ in these methods cannot be analytically calculated.
 Here, for a Hamiltonian with $n_H$ terms, we choose to generate $3n_H$ measurements for each method and calculate the average one-shot variance by the measurement scheme that uniformly samples the $3n_H$ measurements.
 We note that $3n_H$ is a number much larger than that used in the original works of Derand and SG (1000 shots).
 Some of the exact numbers of $n_H$ are shown in \autoref{tab:batchsize}.

 The result of experiments is shown in \autoref{tab:var-vs-methods}.
 We see that in all cases except for $\mathrm{H_{2}O}$ molecule with BK transformation, C-LBCS outperforms previous methods, which confirms the validity of the composite measurement schemes.
 Our results agree with the results of the work of SG, though they are not using average one-shot variance as the metrics.